How Diversity & Inclusion Impacts Your Business

 Listening to your team is crucial to maintaining a positive work culture and keeping morale high.
 However, you may not always understand the different perspectives or concerns within your team.
 This is where D&I is so paramount.
 With a more diverse and inclusive group often times other employees can help the more reserved or self-conscious teammates speak their minds.
 This helps create a safe space and medium for others to speak their minds and gain support from others.
 It is also crucial as it prevents people from feeling as though they are not understood, heard, or seen.

-When people grow alienated and disconnected, they often fall out for their culture fit and sometimes even quit.
-For them, this is a last resort, the last symptom of a dire circumstance.
+When people grow alienated and disconnected, they often fall out of their culture fit and sometimes even quit.
+For them, this is the last resort, the last symptom of a dire circumstance.
 It's what they do when they don't know what else to do.
 This is also true in many organisations that are trying to attract and retain top employees.
 Thus having a diverse and open workplace helps to alleviate turnover and improve team retention.

 Diversity and Inclusion Promote Innovation